jspillers10/privacy-preserving-ml-defense/SOLUTION.md

 ## Conclusion

 This solution demonstrates that **privacy and utility are not mutually exclusive**.
-With careful hyperparameter tuning and proper implementation of DP-SGD, we achieved:
+With careful hyperparameter tuning and proper implementation of DP-SGD, this approach achieves:

 - **93% reduction** in membership inference vulnerability
 - **81.2% accuracy** (only 0.8% below baseline)